zt64/compose-color/README.md

-# compose-color
+# 🎨 compose-color

-🎨 Compose multiplatform color picker
+A multiplatform color picker for Jetpack Compose, featuring components for selecting colors.
+Designed to be minimal and dependency-free.

 ## Styles